Anzhi banned from playing at home in Europe

 By app

-Anzhi have spent a lot of money on the likes of Cameroon striker Samuel Eto'o and Dutch coach Guus Hiddink, and signed Brazilian midfielder Willian for a 35 million euros.
+Russian club Anzhi Makhachkala, who have splurged millions on the likes of Cameroon striker Samuel Eto'o and Dutch coach Guus Hiddink, said they have been banned from playing at home in Europe this season.

-They finished third in the Russian Premier League last season, missing out on a place in the Champions League.
+The club has written an open letter to UEFA President Michel Platini saying it was "deeply sorry and surprised" to hear that it would not be able to stage Europa League matches at its base in the violence-plagued Dagestan region.

-Anzhi staged their Europa League matches in Moscow last season following a similar UEFA ban.
+UEFA, which according to Anzhi's letter made the decision for security reasons, was not immediately available for comment.

 Get the best features, fun and footballing frolics straight to your inbox every week.